 Have you, or someone close to you, experienced miscarriage, or the loss of a child during pregnancy?

-The impact of miscarriage and infant loss can be profound, and the depth of sadness can at times seem overwhelming.
+The grief resulting from miscarriage and infant loss can be profound, and the depth of sadness can at times seem overwhelming.
 It is not always easy to share these experiences with friends and family.

 Sometimes, we don’t even know how to allow ourselves to grieve.

 Grief in miscarriage is often hidden, as we keep the early days of our pregnancy a secret, wary of prematurely announcing our joyful anticipation until after the first three months.
 The pain of our loss is then kept to our inner circle, perhaps hoping that “it was all for the best” or “we’ll forget about that and try again”.

 Successive miscarriages can be even more difficult to accept, when the grief of the loss may seem just too hard to bear, and is often accompanied by feelings of despair, shame and worthlessness.

 Maybe we ask ourselves the question “why me?” or “what did I do wrong?”

 I have been in this situation and would like to help you.

 I remember the total devastation I felt when my son was stillborn half way through the pregnancy, a feeling made so much worse because this followed six earlier miscarriages.
 What should I do, how should I be feeling, reacting?
 So many questions.
 Why did this happen?